-If you take any of the medications below, please follow the instructions to avoid delay or cancellation of your surgery. □ Blood pressure medications.
+If you take any of the medications below, please follow the instructions to avoid delay or cancellation of your surgery.

+- □ Blood pressure medications.
 If you take blood pressure medication, you may need to stop taking it before your scheduled surgery.
-Please read the following page called High Blood Pressure (Hypertension) Medications. □ Blood thinners.
-If you take a blood thinner such as Aspirin, Coumadin®, Heparin®, Xarelto®, Eliquis®, Pradaxa®, or Plavix®, please ask your surgeon and the doctor who prescribes it if you should stop taking it before surgery. ☐ Hormones.
-If you take a hormone such as Estrogen or Testosterone, please ask your surgeon and the doctor who prescribes it if you should stop taking it before surgery.
-Diabetes injected medications.
+Please read the following page called High Blood Pressure (Hypertension) Medications. - Blood thinners.
+If you take a blood thinner such as Aspirin, Coumadin®, Heparin®, Xarelto®, Eliquis®, Pradaxa®, or Plavix®, please ask your surgeon and the doctor who prescribes it if you should stop taking it before surgery. - □ Hormones.
+If you take a hormone such as Estrogen or Testosterone, please ask your surgeon and the doctor who prescribes it if you should stop taking it before surgery. - □ Diabetes injected medications.
 If you inject medication for diabetes, please skip your dose the morning of surgery.
-Also, ask the doctor who prescribes it if you need to adjust your dose before surgery. □ Diabetes pills.
-If you take oral diabetes medications.
-Please skip your dose the morning of surgery. □ Vitamins, supplements, or herbal medications.
-If you take vitamins, supplements, or herbal medications stop taking them starting 2 weeks before surgery, unless otherwise instructed by your surgeon.
-Diet pills or weight loss pills.
-If you take diet pills or weight-loss pills, stop taking them starting 2 weeks before surgery.
-Over-the-counter pain medications.
+Also, ask the doctor who prescribes it if you need to adjust your dose before surgery. - □ Diabetes pills.
+If you take any SGLT2i medications (Invokana, Farxiga, Jardiance, Steglatro) and Metformin (Glucophage) stop taking them 2-3 days prior to surgery to protect your kidneys.
+All other oral Diabetes medications skip your dose the morning of surgery. - □ Vitamins, supplements, or herbal medications.
+If you take vitamins, supplements, or herbal medications stop taking them starting 2 weeks before surgery, unless otherwise instructed by your surgeon. - □ Diet pills or weight loss pills.
+If you take diet pills or weight-loss pills, stop taking them starting 2 weeks before surgery. - Over-the-counter pain medications.
 If you take over-the-counter pain medication such as Motrin®, Advil® or Aleve®, stop taking it 1 week before surgery.
 Exception: Tylenol® (acetaminophen).
-It is OK to continue taking Tylenol® (acetaminophen). □ Opioid dependence medications.
+It is OK to continue taking Tylenol® (acetaminophen). - Opioid dependence medications.
 If you take Opioid (narcotic) dependence medications such as Suboxone® (Buprenorphine/naloxone) this needs to be tapered before surgery.
 Do not stop taking it abruptly.
 Call your prescribing physician for instructions on how to do this safely.